Frequently Asked Questions About the CIP

 Are residents in the AFC diploma programs eligible for CIP?

-• No, the Area of Focused Competence (AFC) diploma programs (e.g. adult cardiac electrophysiology) are not eligible for CIP.
+• No, the Area of Focused Competence (AFC) diploma programs (e.g. Adult Cardiac Electrophysiology, Spine Surgery) are not eligible for CIP.
+These programs typically require more than the allowed 20% clinical time.

 Where do I start my search for the right supervisor?